Why is Depth of Focus Important?

-The vertical portion of the surgical view that is in focus at any range of magnification is Depth of Focus (DOF).
-The marginal area of focus on either side of your surgical view relates to Depth of Field.
+Depth of Focus (DOF) is the vertical portion of the surgical view that is in focus at any range of magnification.
+The marginal area of focus on either side of your surgical view is the Depth of Field.
 They go hand in hand but we will concentrate on the former.

-Here is how you can maximize your DOF, increase your resolution as well as reduce constant focusing:
+You want to be able to see as much of your patient’s anatomy as possible in focus, especially at high magnification.
+Here is how you can maximize your depth of focus, increase your resolution as well as reduce constant focusing:

 Initially, if you focus on object #1 at low magnification (2x), your object will be out of focus at 12x high magnification.
 If you start at high magnification and focus on object #2, you will be in focus throughout the range of magnification (#3).
 As a result, you have Parfocus.